ethersphere/beeport/backend/README.md

 ## Backend proxy server

-This folder contains proxy script to be put on server with BEE Node, serving content and proxying stamp purchases for users.
+This folder contains proxy script to be put on server with BEE Node, serving content and proxying stamps purchases for users.

 ```
 npm install express http-proxy-middleware viem cors dotenv